We've compiled a list of some of the best walks around the Hampshire city of Winchester.

 |Allan King's Way||42 miles (68 km)||Follow this splendid walking path from Portchester to Winchester and enjoy the wonderful Hampshire countryside.|

-The path starts next to Salisbury Cathedral and heads through Clarendon Way and past the ruins of Clarendon Palace before a short wooded section takes you to Pitton.
+The path starts next to Salisbury Cathedral and heads through Milford and past the photogenic ruins of Clarendon Palace before a short wooded section takes you to Pitton.

 You then cross the hills to West and Middle Winterslow and descend into Broughton where you join a lovely country lane that takes you onto Houghton.